cpaterno/csc-212-s18/lab-07/README.md

 ## 4. Testing MergeSort

-In order to test out your MergeSort function using the provided main.cc above, you must have these files from the lab repository,
+In order to test out your MergeSort function using the provided main.cc above, you must compile the file and then make sure you use the proper command line args when running it.

-> `sortTest.in`
->
-> `sortTest.out`

 What you will do is uncomment the line that calls `testMergeSort();`.
 In the given `main.cpp`, this is line 16.
 You can recomment `testMerge();`, if you wish, but assuming you got it correct, it shouldn't matter.
 Then you will compile using,